ihmeuw-msca/CurveFit/docs/methods.md

 Currently CurveFit uses model-based uncertainty, with out-of-sample approaches under development.

+### Predictive Validity-Based Uncertainty

+We have a tool that evaluates predictive validity out of sample for the model forecasts.
+It iteratively holds out data points starting with only one data point used for fitting and adding them back in one by one, comparing the predictions with the observed data.
+The standard deviation observed for these residuals -- along the dimensions of how much data the model sees and how far out the model needs to predict into the future -- are then used to simulate draws (random realizations of the mean function) that can be used to construct uncertainty intervals.
+This approach is orthogonal to model-based uncertainty described below.

 ### Model-Based Uncertainty

 We partition model-based uncertainty into estimates coming  from fixed and random components.
 Fixed effects capture the variation